forza-dc/Cybersecurity-GRC-Project/README.md

 3. Configure the script with your data sources and frameworks.
 4. Run the script and explore the generated reports and dashboards.

-## Next Steps

-- Enhance with anomaly detection and automated remediation recommendations.
-- Integrate with SIEM systems for real-time reporting.
-- Develop a web-based interface for managing data sources and report configurations.

-## Call to Action

-Contribute your feedback, suggestions, and technical expertise!
-Let's collaborate to automate compliance reporting and create a more secure digital environment.

 Directory Structure:

 project_root/